waterfloo/8812au-20210629/README.md

 ## Linux Driver for USB WiFi Adapters that are based on the RTL8812AU Chipset

+Note: Please read "supported-device-IDs" for information about how to confirm that this is the correct driver for your adapter.

 - v5.13.6 (Realtek) (20210629) plus updates from the Linux community

 ### Features